What Is Dyshidrotic Eczema? - Gladskin

 Other potential symptoms of dyshidrotic eczema include dark spots (especially on darker skin tones) and, for people with recurring or long-standing dyshidrotic eczema flare-ups, the development of pits, ridges, and discoloration in the nails.

-Even mild to moderate dyshidrotic eczema symptoms can impact a person’s social interactions and ability to work.
+Even mild to moderate dyshidrotic eczema symptoms can be challenge and impact social interactions and the ability to work.
 You can read more about these issues in our articles on hand eczema at work, eczema at school, and when eczema is classified as a disability.

 Dyshidrotic eczema pictures